Supreme Aptimus Zaal & Kovaas

 - Soul Converter - Once per turn spend 1 fury to add 1 soul to each Exalted (Ancestral Guardians, Hakaar) in CMD

-- Awakened Spirit COST 2 RNG 6 Upkeep spell.
-Warbeast may cast is animus 1/turn for free.
+- Target warbeast in the caster's battlegroup may cast its animus once per turn for free.
 It can still only cast it once per turn.

 - Inviolable Resolve - Cost 2, 6" range, Upkeep

 - Friendly Faction model/unit gains +2 ARM and they cannot be moved by a push or slam.
 Doesn't work while out of formation.

 - Last Stand - Cost 2, 6" range, Upkeep